Evaluation of the Mechanical Behaviour of Novel Latticed LVL-Webbed Joists

-For manufacturing of the lattice components, 1.8 to 2.0 mm veneer sheets are bonded in a specially designed mould and subjected to heat and pressure using a radio frequency press.
-Radio frequency curing is especially suited to curved elements with uniform heating of the veneer sheets and rapid curing of the adhesive.
+For manufacturing of the lattice components, 1.8 to 2.0 mm veneer sheets were bonded in a specially designed mould and subjected to heat and pressure using a radio frequency press.
+Radio frequency curing is especially suitable to curved elements with uniform heating of the veneer sheets and rapid curing of the adhesive.
 Curing time of four minutes was required for the UF adhesive and 5 minutes was required for the PRF adhesive.
-The press pressure applied was approximately 1000 kN/m2 and was applied for the duration of the curing.
+The press pressure applied was approximately 1000 kN/m2 and was suitable for for the duration of the curing.
 Upon removal from the press, the cured LVL curved lamina is cut to width.
 The width of the LVL lattice components was 30 mm for both joist heights, but the thickness was 31.5 mm for the 241 mm deep joist and 36 mm for the 305 mm deep joist.
-Each end was then finger jointed, male and female, as seen in Fig. (2).
+Each end was then cut to make finger jointed, like male and female type joint, as seen in Fig. (2).

 2.3.
 Joist Manufacture